KhrystynaDubovyk/sdl_evolution/NNNN-GetSystemTime_from_mobile_navigation_app.md

 ## Potential downsides

  - SDL must trust mobile information received from mobile device.
-   This may lead to situation when security certifcate received from mobile for establishing secure connection is actually expired(or not yet valid) but SDL consider it as valid due to wrong/false time received from mobile source.
+   This may lead to situation when security certificate received from mobile for establishing secure connection is actually expired(or not yet valid) but SDL consider it as valid due to wrong/false time received from mobile source.

 ## Impact on existing code